Distributed Statistical Estimation and Rates of Convergence in Normal Approximation: The univariate case.

 The univariate mean estimation problem is pervasive in statistics, and serves as a building block of more advanced methods such as empirical risk minimization.
 Early works on robust mean estimation include Tukey's ``trimmed mean'' \citep{tukey1946sampling}, as well as ``winsorized mean'' \citep{bickel1965some}; also see discussion in \citep{bubeck2013bandits}.
 These techniques often produce estimators with significant bias.
 A different approach based on M-estimation was suggested by O. Catoni \citep{catoni2012challenging}; Catoni's estimator yields almost optimal constants, however, its construction requires additional information about the variance or the kurtosis of the underlying distribution; moreover, its computation is not easily parallelizable, therefore this technique cannot be easily employed in the distributed setting.

-Here, we will focus on a fruitful idea that is commonly referred to as the ``median-of-means'' estimator that we formally defined in \eqref{eq:med-of-means} above.
+Here, we will focus on a fruitful idea that is commonly referred to as the ``median-of-means'' estimator that was formally defined in equation \eqref{eq:med-of-means} above.
 Several refinements and extensions of this estimator to higher dimensions have been recently introduced by \citet{minsker2015geometric,Hsu2013Loss-minimizati00,devroye2016sub,joly2016estimation,lugosi2017sub}.
 Advantages of this method include the facts that that it can be implemented in parallel and does not require prior knowledge of any information about parameters of the distribution (e.g., its variance).
+The following result for the median-of-means estimator is the corollary of Theorem \ref{th:main1}; for brevity, we treat only the i.i.d. case.
+Recall that $n=\lfloor N/k \rfloor$ and $\card(G_j)\geq n, \ j=1,\ldots,k$.